 US stock futures gain on trade hopes, euro dogged by dismal data

-U.S. stock futures gained in early Asian trade on Tuesday after U.S. Treasury Secretary Steven Mnuchin said U.S.-China trade talks will resume in early October while the euro struggled in the wake of dismal European manufacturing and services data.

-TOKYO: U.S. stock futures gained in early Asian trade on Tuesday after U.S. Treasury Secretary Steven Mnuchin said U.S.-China trade talks will resume in early October while the euro struggled in the wake of dismal European manufacturing and services data.
+TOKYO: US stock futures gained in early Asian trade on Tuesday (Sep 24) after US Treasury Secretary Steven Mnuchin said US-China trade talks will resume in early October while the euro struggled in the wake of dismal European manufacturing and services data.

 "The comments gave a little bit of boost to sentiment, but markets are still not that optimistic either," said Masahiro Ichikawa, senior strategist at Sumitomo Mitsui DS Asset Management.